Google has recently acquired FeedBurner and if you currently have your blog feeds on FeedBurner, you may want to move your feeds to the new site.

 What does this mean for FeedBurner’s partners, advertisers, and users?

-I recently moved all my feeds over to the new site and although for a while there I though I lost about 500 subscribers everything is back to normal.
-The transition is pretty easy, just login to your FeedBurner account and follow the instructions to move your feeds.
-If you don’t have a Google account you will need to sign up for one, otherwise login with your Google account.
-Depending on how many blogs and subscribers you have it may take a while to complete the move.
+I recently moved all my feeds over to the new site, and although I thought I lost about 500 subscribers for a while, everything is back to normal.
+The transition is easy; log in to your FeedBurner account and follow the instructions to move your feeds.
+If you don’t have a Google account, you will need to sign up for one; otherwise, log in with your Google account.
+Depending on your blogs and subscribers, it may take a while to complete the move.
 Once your feeds are moved to the new site:

 you will then log in to that site to check your feed stats.
 From what I can tell, the site interface is the same as the old FeedBurner site.